Event Strategy: The Guide for 2023 and Beyond

-Once your attendee has check-in, you’ll want to make the event as engaging and accessible as possible — whether you’re hosting a large conference or a small satellite event.
-An easy way to do this is by investing in a mobile event experience allows attendees to engage with your event and each other in real-time in the palm of their hands.
-A branded, in-app event experience can add brand equity, drive attendee engagement, grow your event community, and help sponsors engage with their audience.
+Once your attendee has checked in, you’ll want to make the event as engaging and accessible as possible — whether you’re hosting a large conference or a small satellite event.
+An easy way to do this is by investing in a mobile event experience, which allows attendees to engage with your event and each other in real time in the palms of their hands.
+A branded, in-app event experience can increase brand equity, drive attendee engagement, grow your event community, and help sponsors engage with their audience more effectively.

-We’ve covered a lot of the preliminary groundwork that goes into planning an event.
-But there’s one more piece of the puzzle we have to cover before building out the infrastructure of your event is your event brand.
-Everything about your event—from the website, to the promotional emails, to the on-site decor and food served should be an extension of your event brand.
+We’ve covered a lot of the preliminary groundwork for planning an event.
+But there’s one more piece of the puzzle we have to cover before building out the infrastructure of your event: your event’s brand.

-A great example of an event with a strong brand is Social Media Marketing World, arguably the largest social media event on the planet.
+A great example of an event with a strong brand is Social Media Marketing World, arguably the most prominent social media event in the world.
 Everything about the event’s online and offline presence conveys adventure and fun.
-Social Media Marketing World creates a brand consistent with the event experience allowing attendees to feel continuity from one year to the next.
+Social Media Marketing World creates a brand consistent with the event experience, allowing attendees to feel continuity from one year to the next.

 Source: Social Media Marketing World

-While not every brand needs to convey adventure and fun, every event should present an experience to the attendees.
-To not do so would be as remiss as not setting proper event goals.
+Although not every brand needs to convey adventure and fun, every event should present an experience to the attendees.
+Failure to deliver an experience is as big of a mistake as not setting proper event goals.

-“Spend your time worried about the attendee.
+“Spend your time worrying about the attendee.
 What experience are we trying to create for that attendee?
 What journey are we trying to create for them?”

-Check out how GitHub nails the event website below:
+Check out how GitHub nails its event website below:

 Source: GitHub Universe

-Depending on your event, it may be worthwhile to create a pre-event website before you have the rest of your digital event infrastructure built out.
+Depending on your event, it may be worthwhile to create a pre-event “save the date” website before you have the rest of your digital event infrastructure built out.
 A pre-event website can be as simple as a landing page with information about your event.